 - Family members are considered as caregivers but not motivators to live healthily.
 Motivators are mostly outside the family circle.

-The participants’ data showed they were at different stages of realization, needs, challenges & motivations for living a more healthy life.
+The analysis showed participants were at different stages of realization, needs, challenges & motivations for living a more healthy life.
 This helped build the 5 stages of the cycle.

 Participants felt more comfortable sharing private health information with a robot than a human.